 However, this style of conflict management is time-consuming.
 That deadlines and deliverables are impacted as round-table discussions seek to find solutions.
 Consider taking a collaborative approach to conflict management...

 A competitive conflict management style best fits the opinionated individuals.
 When you choose to use this conflict management style, you take a firm stance with a mindset of negotiating what you want.
 This approach focuses more on logical negotiation and less on empathy with others.

 While this conflict management style solves disputes quickly, be cautious when using this approach.
 This style may come off as authoritarian and make your team feel hesitant to bring up ideas, concerns, and feedback.
 Handling conflicts by crushing dissent will not lead to self-sufficient and happy employees.

 A competitive conflict management style sounds intimidating and unappealing, but there are times that it may be handy or necessary to keep your team going.
 Consider taking a competitive approach to conflict management...

 When you choose to compromise when managing conflict, you aim to partially satisfy people on both sides of the argument.
 You act as the mediator between each party.

 Issues can be resolved a lot quicker than with a collaborative conflict management style.
-A positive side effect you will see is that those involved will leave understanding more about the other person’s perspective and opinions.
-When you use this style to manage conflict, you will be seen as a hands-on and solution oriented conflict resolution facilitator.
+A positive side effect you will see is that those involved will leave understanding more about the other person's perspective and opinions.
+When you use this style to manage conflict, you will be seen as a hands-on and solution-oriented conflict facilitator.

 However, nobody will leave completely content with the solution.
 One side might feel they've compromised too much and be unwilling to engage this type of conflict management in the future.
 TED speaker Jonathan Marks talks about the importance of discussing conflict even if it doesn't yield a perfect solution.